Post-Graduate Certificate in

 The Precision Medicine Post-Graduate Certificate is available as a dual track program, completed in conjunction with another Midwestern University healthcare degree or as a stand-alone Post-Graduate Certificate.

 Students wishing to complete the dual track program can apply as currently enrolled Midwestern University students or as students who have recently been accepted to another professional program at Midwestern University.
-On your student portal, use the CGS Dual Application link, which allows you to transfer your existing health professions application to the Precision Medicine Program for admissions consideration.

 Professionals wishing to the complete the Precision Medicine Post-Graduate Certificate who are not currently admitted to or enrolled in another Midwestern University degree program can apply directly to the stand-alone Post-Graduate Certificate Program.